doopath/doondler/README.md

 # The first way to compile doondler is using pyinstaller
 # Compilation process pretty fast but the target binary
-# works a little bit slower than second way
+# works a little bit slower than the second one
 ./make -pi -pyinstaller -deps -b -i

 # Or this one.
 It's using nuitka - https://github.com/Nuitka/Nuitka.